admon84/screeps-arena-typescript-sample-bot/README.md

 # Screeps Arena TypeScript Sample Bot

-This repository contains a TypeScript bot base for Screeps Arena.
-It's a starter kit designed to help you quickly jump into the action and build advanced bots.
+This repository contains a TypeScript starter kit and bot base for Screeps Arena.
+It provides an extensible framework for developing bots, including core game state management, role-based creep behavior, and prioritized spawning.

-This bot can beat the final stage of the Tutorial Arena and idle players in each basic arena, providing a solid foundation for your own bot development.

 ## Bot Architecture